David M. Potter

-David Morris Potter (December 6, 1910 – February 18, 1971) was an American historian specializing in the study of the American South and the American Civil War.
+David Morris Potter (December 6, 1910 – February 18, 1971) was an American historian specializing in the study of the lead up to the American Civil War, especially the political factors involved.
+His best known book is The Impending Crisis, 1848–1861, which was completed and edited by Don E. Fehrenbacher and published posthumously in 1976; it won the 1977 Pulitzer Prize for History.

+Life and career

-He was born in Augusta, Georgia, graduated from the Academy of Richmond County, and in 1932 graduated from Emory University.
-Potter entered graduate school at Yale the same year but left four years later without finishing his dissertation.
-He taught at the University of Mississippi for two years, then at Rice University for another two before completing his dissertation in 1940 under Ulrich Bonnell Phillips.
+Potter was born in Augusta, Georgia.
+He graduated from the Academy of Richmond County, and, in 1932, from Emory University.
+Potter entered graduate school at Yale University the same year, working with Ulrich Bonnell Phillips, who died in 1934 before he started his dissertation.
+He taught at the University of Mississippi for 1936–1938, then at the Rice Institute, now Rice University, in 1938–1940.
+He completed his dissertation in 1940 at Yale.